astronomer/astronomer-cosmos/docs/configuration/parsing-methods.rst

     :start-after: [START gcp_gs_example]
     :end-before: [END gcp_gs_example]

-- Azure Blob Storage URL:
+- Azure Blob Storage URL (available since Cosmos 1.6):

 Ensure that you have the required dependencies installed to use the Azure blob URL.
 You can install the required dependencies using the following command: ``pip install "astronomer-cosmos[microsoft]"``